European Youth Choir

 - prepared and able to study the music in advance and to sing by heart during the concerts

-- born and/or living in one of the EU-member countries or neighbouring European countries
+- citizen of or resident in one of the EU-member countries or neighbouring European countries

 - able to follow choir rehearsals in English